nate-maxwell/nate-maxwell.github.io/index.md

 I'm an art production pipeline engineer and tech artist.
 I've been bouncing back and forth between games and films for several years now.

+I've worked on several games as an unreal technical artist, such as The Quarry, Crossfire X, and several unannounced games.

+I often work on real-time 'adjacent' projects that aren't quite games but are still entertainment experiences using game engines such as the award-winning VR exhibit: Time Magazine's The March.

-I've worked on several games as an unreal technical artist and built an entire previz / postviz / techviz / virtual production pipeline at Digital Domain 3.0.
+Additionally, I've architected and helped build a previz / postviz / techviz / virtual production pipeline at Digital Domain 3.0.

 You can see my film work history [here](https://github.com/nate-maxwell) and view my resume